 If you have severe, uncontrolled, or life threatening bleeding with Eliquis, this can be reversed with a drug called Andexxa.
 This drug is an antidote to Eliquis that’s used in an emergency.
 (An antidote is a drug that reverses the effect of another drug or substance.)

 Andexxa is also sometimes used if you need emergency surgery while taking Eliquis.
-Surgery carries a risk for bleeding, and this risk is higher if you’re taking Eliquis.
+Surgery carries a risk of bleeding, and this risk is higher if you’re taking Eliquis.
 To learn more, see the “Eliquis and surgery” section under “Eliquis interactions” above.

-Like Xarelto (above), the drug warfarin (Jantoven) has uses similar to those of Eliquis.
+The drug warfarin (Jantoven) has uses similar to those of Eliquis.
 Here’s a comparison of how Eliquis and warfarin are alike and different.

 Ingredients